TOP 10 WAYS TO VIEW FALL FOLIAGE

 9) Embark on a crisp fall hiking adventure at High Rocks in Ralph Stover Park.
 Spend the day admiring the views from the hiking trail or rock climb to its scenic sights.

-10) Head to Bristol's recently renovated waterfront for unique riverside views.
+10) Head to Bristol's waterfront for unique riverside views.
 The pier, complete with two large floating docks, 32 boat slips and a fishing area is the perfect place for boaters.